remotesynth/remotesynth.github.io/_posts/2019-09-20-whats-wrong-with-tech-interviews.md

 ---
 layout: post
-title: What is Wrong with the Tech Interview Process?
+title: What's Wrong with the Tech Interview Process?
 date: '2019-09-20'
 description: Their is widespread belief that the tech interview process is broken but little in the way of movement to change it.
 categories: